-In order for Hermon to enact an impact fee ordinance we must first consider:
+For Hermon to enact an impact fee ordinance we must first consider:

-- Identify capital improvements such as wastewater collection, water facilities, fire protection, roads and traffic control or even parks and recreational space. - A capital investment plan should prioritize these future needs. - Must determine the cost of the proposed improvements - Determine benefit zones and boundaries - What type of development should be assessed a fee - Are there alternative funding sources and will an impact fee be a disincentive to development - What will be the impact on Hermon's economic development goals - 5.
-Does the Town have sufficient borrowing capacity?
+- Identify capital improvements such as wastewater collection, water facilities, fire protection, roads and traffic control or even parks and recreational space. - A capital investment plan should prioritize these future needs. - Must determine the cost of the proposed improvements - Determine benefit zones and boundaries - What type of development should be assessed a fee - Are there alternative funding sources and will an impact fee be a disincentive to development? - What will be the impact on Hermon's economic development goals?